Development of the human body: Fetal development

 A fetus is a stage in the human development considered to begin nine weeks after fertilization.
-In biological terms, however, prenatal development is a continuum, with many defining feature distinguishing an embryo from a fetus.
+In biological terms, however, prenatal development is a continuum, with many defining features distinguishing an embryo from a fetus.
 A fetus is also characterized by the presence of all the major body organs, though they will not yet be fully developed and functional and some not yet situated in their final location.

 Maternal influences

 The fetus and embryo develop within the uterus, an organ that sits within the pelvis of the mother.
 The process the mother experiences whilst carrying the fetus or embryo is referred to as pregnancy.
 The placenta connects the developing fetus to the uterine wall to allow nutrient uptake, thermo-regulation, waste elimination, and gas exchange via the mother's blood supply; to fight against internal infection; and to produce hormones which support pregnancy.
-The placenta provides oxygen and nutrients to growing fetuses and removes waste products from the fetus's blood.
-The placenta attaches to the wall of the uterus, and the fetus's umbilical cord develops from the placenta.
+The placenta provides oxygen and nutrients to growing fetuses and removes waste products from the fetus' blood.
+The placenta attaches to the wall of the uterus, and the fetus' umbilical cord develops from the placenta.
 These organs connect the mother and the fetus.
 Placentas are a defining characteristic of placental mammals, but are also found in marsupials and some non-mammals with varying levels of development.
 The homology of such structures in various viviparous organisms is debatable, and in invertebrates such as Arthropoda, is analogous at best.